CaioCeretta/fullstack-club/comments.md

 By creating the class dark on the @layer.base { .dark { ... } } we will be able to alter the layout css, add this dark class and it's going to be applied to the whole layout

+If we want the body and the html, to occupy the whole height, we change the global.css and we add

+  html {
+    @apply h-full
+  }

+  body {
+    @apply bg-background text-foreground h-full;
+  }

+the h-full inside the @layer base { }